MultiScreenSDK/sample-soundscape-android/README.md

 After satisfying those requirements, the build is pretty simple:

 * Run `gradlew` or `gradle assembleDebug` or `gradle assembleRelease` from the `app` directory to build the APK only
-* Run one of the commands above from the root directory to build the app and also run the integration tests, this requires a connected Android device or running emulator.
+* Run one of the commands above from the root directory to build the app

 You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
 This is standard